 You can choose to liquidate your limited company (also called ‘winding up’ a company).

 The company will stop doing business and employing people.
-The company won’t exist once it’s been removed (‘struck off’) from the companies register at Companies House.
+The company will not exist once it’s been removed (‘struck off’) from the companies register at Companies House.

-If that money hasn’t been shared between the shareholders by the time the company is removed from the register, it will go to the state.
+If that money has not been shared between the shareholders by the time the company is removed from the register, it will go to the state.

 You’ll need to restore your company to claim back money after it’s been removed from the register.

-- creditors’ voluntary liquidation - you and your shareholders choose to liquidate your company because it can’t pay its debts
+- creditors’ voluntary liquidation - your company cannot pay its debts and you involve your creditors when you liquidate it

 - members’ voluntary liquidation - your company can pay its debts but you want to close it

-Your company may be forced into compulsory liquidation if it can’t pay its debts.
+Your company may be forced into liquidation if it cannot pay its debts.